 How many VILPE Ross ventilation poles do I need for underfloor ventilation, and how large an installation opening should I have in the foundation for the ventilation pole?

 It is specified in Section 126.96.36.199, part C2, of the National Building Code of Finland that the total surface area of underfloor ventilation openings must be at least 4 per mille of the surface area of the underfloor space.
 The Finnish Society of Indoor Air Quality and Climate provides instructions for determining the ventilation needs of different underfloor space types.
 To determine a sufficient ventilation need, please contact a skilled HVAC or structural designer.

 For the VILPE Ross 125 ventilation pole, an opening of at least Ø 135 mm must be provided in the foundation, and for the Ross 160 ventilation pole, an opening of at least Ø 170 mm must be provided.

 Free surface area of the openings for VILPE Ross ventilation poles:

 VILPE Ross ventilation poles are also used for:

 - Ventilation of radon gas

 - Providing inlet air to fireplaces

-- Providing supply air for mechanical or natural ventilation
+- Providing supply air for mechanical or passive ventilation